-- 1. Receives the acquittal of the 2017 Palace of the Stars event. - 2.
-Requests the Chief Executive Officer to negotiate a draft two-year Funding Agreement with the organisers of the Palace of the Stars event subject to the following conditions: - (a) the funding agreement is between the Shire of York & Toodyay Festivals Inc; - (b) a maximum of \$10,000 for 2017/18 and \$5,000 for 2018/19 to be provided in cash contributions to the event organisers and waiver of the fee for the use of the Town Hall for full three (3) days each year; - (c) any works undertaken by the Shire to be charged as private works; - (d) promotion and acknowledgement of the Shire's contribution; and - (e) provide acquittal requirements as per the C1.3 Community Funding: Grants & Sponsorship Policy. - 3.
+- 1. Receives the acquittal of the 2017 Palace of the Stars event. - Requests the Chief Executive Officer to negotiate a draft two-year Funding Agreement with the organisers of the Palace of the Stars event subject to the following conditions: (a) the funding agreement is between the Shire of Value 8 Teachagy Factorials have - (a) the funding agreement is between the Shire of York & Toodyay Festivals Inc; - (b) a maximum of \$10,000 for 2017/18 and \$5,000 for 2018/19 to be provided in cash contributions to the event organisers and waiver of the fee for the use of the Town Hall for full three (3) days each year; - (c) any works undertaken by the Shire to be charged as private works; - (d) promotion and acknowledgement of the Shire's contribution; and - (e) provide acquittal requirements as per the C1.3 Community Funding: Grants & Sponsorship Policy. - 3.
 Requests the Chief Executive Officer to present the draft Agreement to Council for consideration prior to execution."